kushagrasingh772/somrat/exampleSite/content/english/about.md

     - name : "Associate Software Engineer"
       company : "Deloitte"
       duration : "(January 2024-present)"
-      content : "Associate Software Engineer in Risk and Financial Advisory of Deloitte USI (O ces of the US).
+      content : "Associate Software Engineer in Risk and Financial Advisory of Deloitte USI (Offices of the US).
  Experienced ServiceNow Developer with a strong background in designing, developing, and implementing custom solutions to streamline business processes.
 Pro cient in ITSM, ITOM, and work ow automation, ensuring optimal performance and user satisfaction."